 Your Mac’s OS X is extremely important to how it performs.
 An older OS X typically runs slower — that’s why Apple releases new OS X’s every year or so.

-Having the latest version of OS X is good practice (the latest version right now is OS X Mavericks).
+Having the latest version of OS X is good practice (the latest version right now is OS X Yosemite).
 Don’t think of it as adding more junk to your already slow Mac — think of it as new software that makes your Mac run more smoothly.
 So, update your Mac’s OS X to help speed up your Mac.
-Head to the Mac App Store and search for “OS X Mavericks”.
+Head to the Mac App Store and search for “OS X Yosemite”.
 Install it and you’ll probably see a nice performance boost.

 When you start your Mac, a lot of things load up in the background.
 Not only do they slow down your startup, but they continue to do so the whole time you’re on your Mac.

 Give your Mac a clean start.
 When you don’t manage your Startup Items, it’s like making your Mac run a race with an 80kg. backpack — it’s going to take a bit longer for it to get moving, right?
 Lighten the load on your Mac.
 Get a fast Mac startup by removing unnecessary apps.
 Go to your System Preferences > Users & Groups, and then click on your username.
 Now, click on Login Items, click on the name of an application you don't need to launch during startup, and then click the "-" symbol located below the list to the left; this will remove the application from the list — the less applications on the list, the better.
 This should help out a ton with speeding up your slow Mac.

 This kind of piggy-backs Reason 3.
 When you’ve got too much running in the background, your Mac can’t even handle simple tasks.